-Code Parameter(s) Description 24 NOXR MCR for an hour in which flue gases are discharged downstream of the NO_x emission controls through an unmonitored bypass stack, and the add- on NO_x emission controls are confirmed to be operating properly.
-25 NOXR MER.
+Code Parameter(s) Description 12 CO2C, NOXR Maximum Potential Concentration or Emission Rate H2O Maximum or Minimum Potential Moisture Percentage 13 NOXR Maximum Controlled NO x Emission Rate (MCR) 14 NOXR Diluent Cap (if the cap is replacing a CO 2 measurement, it should be 5.0 percent for boilers and 1.0 percent for turbines; if it is replacing an O 2 measurement, it should be 14.0 percent for boilers and 19.0 percent for turbines.)
+15 NOXR 1.25 times the maximum controlled NO ${x}$ Emission Rate at the corresponding load or operational bin, in the applicable lookback 21 CO2C, H2O NOXR A negative hourly value replaced with a zero 22 NOXR NO x Emission Rate calculated from a certified NO x monitor at the control device inlet, when the outlet NO x monitor is unavailable and proper operation of the emission controls is not verified.
+These hours are included in missing data lookback and are treated as available hours for percent availability calculations.
+23 NOXR Maximum Potential NO x Emission Rate (MER) for an hour in which flue gases are discharged through an unmonitored bypass stack 24 NOXR MCR for an hour in which flue gases are discharged downstream of the NO x emission controls through an unmonitored bypass stack, and the add-on NO x emission controls are confirmed to be operating properly 25 NOXR MER.
 Use only when a NO_x concentration full-scale exceedance occurs and the diluent monitor is unavailable.
-26 НІ One mmBtu/hr substituted for Heat Input Rate for an operating hour in which the calculated Heat Input Rate is zero or negative.
-40 SO2R Fuel-Specific or Pro-Rated SO 2 Emission Rate default value for use with Formula F-23.
-H2O Fuel-Specific or Pro-Rated moisture default value.
-45 HIT Maximum Rated Hourly Heat Input Rate (used to determine heat input for LME units generally using long-term fuel flow method).
-53 All Other quality-assured methodologies approved through petition.
+26 НІ One mmBtu/hr substituted for Heat Input Rate for an operating hour in which the calculated Heat Input Rate is zero or negative 40 H2O Fuel-Specific or Pro-Rated moisture default value 45 НІТ Maximum Rated Hourly Heat Input Rate (used to determine heat input for LME units generally using long-term fuel flow method) 53 All Other quality-assured methodologies approved through petition.
 These hours are included in the missing data lookback and are treated as available hours for percent monitor availability calculations.
 54 All Other quality-assured methodologies approved through petition by EPA.
 These hours are included in missing data lookback and are treated as unavailable hours for percent availability calculations.
 55 All Other substitute data approved through petition by EPA.
 These hours are not included in missing data lookback and are treated as unavailable hours for percent availability calculations.